Language Translation

 Beginning July 1, 2022, the Indiana Secretary of State's office will adopt the Model Apostille Single Certificate format adopted by the Hague Conference on Private International Law.

-With the adoption of the Model Apostille Standards, the Indiana Secretary of State will no longer differentiate between certificates and authentication requests.
+With the adoption of the Model Apostille Standards, the Indiana Secretary of State will no longer differentiate between apostille and authentication requests.
 There will be one standard format which complies with national and international standards for all requests.

 • Certificate Standards